LogoLogo

 • Roles are hierarchical, so if a lower role has an access right, a higher role will also have that access right.

-• Workspace roles and Resource roles usually both need to grant access rights for an operation to be permitted (calculated with AND).
+• Workspace roles and Resource roles usually need to grant access rights for an operation to be permitted (calculated with AND).

 Below is a conceptual diagram illustrating these principles.